2. SpaceStudio User Guide#

 2.5.3.1.3.
 User-defined parameters#

 The user can add user-defined parameters (i.e. key-value pairs) to module and device instances.
-When a module or device is instantiated in the architecture, the value of each user-define parameter can be set for the instance in the properties view, and each instance can have different values for the same user-defined parameter.
+When a module or device is instantiated in the architecture, the value of each user-defined parameter can be set for the instance in the properties view, and each instance can have different values for the same user-defined parameter.

 An example of a user-defined parameter in the properties window is shown below, in the red square.

-Figure 2.13 Example of a user-defined parameter in the properties view#
+Figure 2.18 Example of a user-defined parameter in the properties view#

 To add a new user-defined parameter to a module or device, follow the steps below: